JensLiebehenschel/AlgDat/README.md

 # AlgDat
 Supplemental material for lecture Algorithms and Data Structures - not only at Frankfurt University of Applied Sciences

-This repository provides Jupyter notebooks for basic algorithms and data structures.
+This repository provides Jupyter notebooks with the implementation of basic algorithms and data structures.
 You can play around with the code in many ways.
-The intention is to deepen the undestanding.
+The intention is to deepen the undestanding by adapting and running the code.

 For more details please look into [the FAQs](FAQs.md).